Intervention/docs/image/v4/getting-started/frameworks.md

 php tempest install image
 ```

 The call will publish the configuration file `image.config.php` to your local application.
-Here you can set the driver and more detailed configuration options.
+Here you can set the [driver](/v4/basics/configuration-drivers#driver-selection) and more detailed configuration options.

-The configuration files looks like this.
+The published configuration can be included in the versioning.
+The file looks like this.

 ```php
 use Intervention\Image\Drivers\Gd\Driver as GdDriver;